kbmackenzie/COTLSoundExtract/README.md

 Fortunately, [VGMStream](https://github.com/vgmstream/vgmstream) seems to work fine with COTL'S FMOD soundbanks!
 FMOD .bank files are a little quirky: Each bank file can contain any number of subsongs inside of it.
 VGMstream does a wonderful job of extracting each subsong separately, though sadly the task is extremely repetitive to do with VGMStream's CLI decoder, as you have to specify the index of a subsong in order to extracting it individually (otherwise only the first subsong is extracted).

-Because of this, I wrote a little Batch script that does all the work for you, extracting all the SFX from Cult of the Lamb's FMOD soundbanks separately as .wav files.
-All you have to do is:
+Because of this, I wrote a little Batch script that does all the work for you, extracting all the SFX from Cult of the Lamb's FMOD soundbanks separately as .wav files!
+Guidance on how to use the script (and a FAQ) are going to be below this.

+## The Script
+You can quickly extract all the sounds at once with the LambExtract.bat script, provided you're on Windows and you have Cult of the Lamb installed through Steam (though a non-Steam workaround is provided in the [FAQ](#FAQ)).

+All you have to do to use the script is:

 1. Download the release package.
 2. Extract "COTLSoundExtract.zip" to its own folder.